1svm/express-jwt-ip/README.md

 # express-jwt-ip

-Middleware that validates ip address in JsonWebTokens.
+Middleware that validates IP address in JsonWebTokens.

 This module lets you authenticate HTTP requests using JWT tokens statelessly based on user's IP address assigned to JWT payload during login process in your